-The prevalence of cardiovascular diseases, risk factors and cardiovascular drug therapy in Turkish very elderly patients admitted to the Cardiology clinics: a subgroup analysis of Elder-Turk study.
+The prevalence of cardiovascular diseases, risk factors, and cardiovascular drug therapy in very elderly Turkish patients admitted to cardiology clinics: A subgroup analysis of the ELDER-TURK study

 , Ümit Yaşar Sinan2

 Department of Cardiology, Mardin State Hospital, Mardin, Turkey2

 Department of Cardiology, İstanbul University Institute of Cardiology, İstanbul, Turkey3